Bluevine Business Line of Credit Review

 Like Bluevine, Fundbox also offers quick business financing — delivering funds as soon as the next business day.
 When comparing interest rates, Fundbox’s line of credit starts at 4.66% compared to Bluevine’s lowest rate of 7.80%.
 That said, you won’t know your final rate with either lender until you submit an official application.

-One advantage to Fundbox is its Flex Pay program, giving your business an extra three days to pay with no additional fees.
-You can also upgrade to Fundbox Plus to unlock 20% off fees and other exclusive benefits, although its website doesn’t give specifics about these perks.
+One advantage to Fundbox is its Flex Pay program, giving your business an extra three days to repay borrowed funds with no additional fees.
+You can also upgrade to Fundbox Plus to unlock 20% off fees and other exclusive benefits, like a 52-week loan term option and a monthly repayment plan.

 Bluevine vs. American Express Line of Credit

-If your company has been operating for at least one year with a minimum credit score of 660, the American Express Business Line of Credit could be a good fit.
+If your company has been operating for at least 12 months with a minimum credit score of 660, the American Express Business Line of Credit could be a good fit.
 The max borrowing limits are the same as with Bluevine — up to $250,000 in revolving funds.
-However, you only need $36,000 in annual revenue to qualify, while Bluevine requires at least $120,000.
+However, you only need $36,000 in annual revenue to qualify, while Bluevine requires at least $480,000.

 Business owners with a business credit card from American Express might already be pre-approved for its business line of credit.
 You can sign into your account to view your options.

 One benefit of the American Express Business Line of Credit is its range of flexible payment options.
-You can pick between a 6-, 12-, 18- or 12-month term with a corresponding monthly fee — allowing you to choose what works best for your business’s current needs.
-However, the fee structure can be a bit confusing, with each draw becoming a separate installment loan.
+You can pick between a 6-, 12-, 18- or 24-month installment loan term with a corresponding monthly fee or a single-repayment option — allowing you to choose what works best for your business’s current needs.
+However, the fee structure can be a bit confusing, especially for new users.